Free Delivery on orders over PKR 3500. Don’t miss discount.

 Identifying the symptoms

-A receding hairline in men or a broadening of the line in women is one of the early symptoms of genetic hair loss.
+A receding hairline in men or a broadening of the line in women is one of the early symptoms of familial hair loss.
 Some people may develop bald patches, and their hair may become significantly thinner.
 Early detection of these signs is crucial for the proper response.

-Taking control of hereditary hair loss
+Taking control of genetic hair loss

 Consult a hair care professional